klchambers/pp5ecommerce/README.md

 A GitHub Projects kanban board tracking progress of the following User Stories can be found [here](https://github.com/users/klchambers/projects/3).

+<a id=visitor-and-customer-user-stories></a>

+### Visitor/Customer User Stories

-### 1: As a visitor I would like to view a list of products available for purchase
+1: As a visitor I would like to view a list of products available for purchase

 Acceptance Criteria:
 * I can view a list of all wines.
 * I can filter wines by categories (e.g., red, white, sparkling).
 * I can search for a specific wine by name or region.

-### 2: As a customer, I want to view detailed information about a specific wine so that I can make an informed purchasing decision.
+2: As a customer, I want to view detailed information about a specific wine so that I can make an informed purchasing decision.

 Acceptance Criteria:
 * I can view the name, categories, price, description, and origin of a wine.
 * I can view customer reviews and ratings for the wine.
 * I can view an image of the wine bottle.

-### 3: As a customer, I want to add wines to my shopping cart so that I can review and purchase them later.
+3: As a customer, I want to add wines to my shopping cart so that I can review and purchase them later.

 Acceptance Criteria: